geek111/tab/README.md

 # KepiTAB Manager

-Container-related actions require Firefox's container feature and the `contextualIdentities` permission.
-Starting with version 0.3 the extension also needs the `cookies` permission so tabs can be opened in a different container.
-If containers are disabled, the container filter and "Add to Container" buttons will not be shown.
+This project now supports Chromium-based browsers.
+Container-related actions still rely on Firefox's container feature and the `contextualIdentities` permission.
+If containers are unavailable, the container filter and "Add to Container" buttons are hidden.
 Pinned and active tabs keep their state and order when moved between windows or containers.

 ## Development